Housing & Homelessness: Increase Access to Safe, Stable and Affordable Housing for all Children

-Safe, stable, and affordable housing is essential to children’s well-being and success, and is a key social determinant of health.
+Safe, stable and affordable housing is essential to children’s well-being and success.
 Housing instability, homelessness, and unsafe housing contribute to childhood trauma, ACEs, and negative outcomes.
 Increasing state investments in affordable housing, reducing homelessness, and improving the health and safety of rental housing are critical to improving children’s outcomes.
-The Alliance supports the Vermont Affordable Housing Coalition in securing substantial new funding for the Vermont Housing and Conservation Board, rental assistance and supportive services, and statewide housing code enforcement.
-The state’s chronic underfunding of housing needs means we must find equitable new revenue sources, like the proposed $2 motel/hotel occupancy fee.
+The Alliance supports the Vermont Affordable Housing Coalition in securing full statutory funding for the Vermont Housing and Conservation Board, increased rental assistance and supportive services, and statewide housing code enforcement.
+The state’s chronic underfunding of housing needs means we must find equitable new revenue sources, like a proposed tax surcharge on high-end homes.

 - Strategic investments in housing, financial supports, and services help reduce and prevent homelessness; improve the lives of children, families, and vulnerable Vermonters; improve their physical and mental well-being; and improve their chances to succeed and live independent lives – all while building strong, healthy communities.

 - Sign up for the VAHC newsletter- email Sara Fleming at email@example.com.

 - Visit VAHC’s website for an evolving list of action items.